-Dementia comes in many forms and the exact type cannot be definitely diagnosed without a brain biopsy, but typically the disease can be determined on clinically grounds by exploring the history of the dementia and physical exam.
-The following Table lists common types/causes of dementias.
+Dementia comes in many forms and the exact type cannot be definitely diagnosed without a brain biopsy, but typically the disease can be determined on clinical grounds by exploring the history of the dementia and physical exam.
+The following are common types or causes of dementias:

-Alzheimer's disease (AD), the most common type of dementia, has a gradual onset, begins slowly and initially impacts the ability to think, memory and language.
+Alzheimer's, the most common type of dementia, has a gradual onset, begins slowly and initially impacts the ability to think, memory and language.
 Short-term memory is initially affected and overtime symptoms progress.
-Those with AD have on average a decline in the mini-mental status exam (MMSE).
-The MMSE of 3-4 points per year occurs if they go untreated (Rabins, Lyketsos & Steele, 2006).

 Vascular dementia often occurs after a stroke and affects the part of the brain that was damaged.
 The part of the brain that was not damaged by the stroke often remains unaffected.
-While Alzheimer's disease presents with a more global decline, vascular dementia affects the area of the brain that was damaged.
-Vascular dementia affects 15-20% of patients with dementia and often co-exists with Alzheimer’s disease.
-Like Alzheimer’s disease, vascular dementia is progressive but the symptoms typically begin more abruptly.
+Vascular dementia affects 15-20% of patients with dementia and often co-exists with Alzheimer’s.
+Like Alzheimer’s, vascular dementia is progressive, but the symptoms typically begin more abruptly.

 Depending on the exact cause of the dementia the presenting signs and symptoms may vary.
 Short-term memory loss is common as evidence by forgetting recent events.
 The early stages of dementia are characterized by forgetting where items were placed, asking questions repeatedly, and having difficulty learning new information.